Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping: Results

 Here, $\Delta T = 1$ and $R(q_t^\text{nb})$ denotes the $2 \times 2$ rotation matrix representing a rotation around the $z$-axis with an angle~$q_t^\text{nb}$.
 This model reflects the fact that odometry measurements are typically measured in a body-fixed frame while navigation is typically done in an earth-fixed frame.
 For illustrational purposes, we assume that the position odometry measurements $\Delta p_t$ are noiseless, but model a noise $w_t$ representing the error in the heading odometry measurements.
 More specifically, we simulate trajectories with $Q_t = 1 \cdot 10^{-6}$ rad$^2$ for all time instances where the user is moving straight.
 For the samples where a turn occurs, we model $Q_t$ to be significantly larger ($Q_t = 0.1^2$ and $Q_t = 0.3^2$ for the examples in \cref{fig:degeneracy,fig:line}, respectively).
 Such a model represents for instance a visual odometry where straight lines can be tracked very accurately but the odometry accuracy can have large uncertainties during fast turns.

 For illustrative sanity-checks, we consider two different scenarios.
 First, we focus on a square trajectory where $Q_t = 0.1^2$ rad$^2$ in the three $90^\circ$ turns.
 This scenario is visualized in \cref{fig:degeneracy-path} where both the true trajectory and the true RSSI field map are displayed.
 We then run the Rao-Blackwellized particle filter with ancestor sampling from \cref{sec:rbpf-as}. \cref{fig:degeneracy-filter} visualizes the history of the $100$ particles at time $T$ as well as the RSSI map estimated by the particle with the highest weight at this time instance.
 The transparency of the map indicates its estimation uncertainty.
 Finally, we generate $K = 50$ samples $x_{1:T}[1], \hdots, x_{1:T}[K], \theta[1], \hdots, \theta[K]$ using \cref{alg:mcmc} and visualize these $50$ trajectories as well as the RSSI map estimated during iteration $K$ in \cref{fig:degeneracy-smoother}.
 Again, the transparency of the map indicates the predictive marginal standard deviation (estimation uncertainty).
-The filter can be seen to suffer heavily from particle degeneracy.
-Furthermore, the posterior as visualized by the samples from the MCMC smoother seems to be multi-modal.
-We suspect this to be the case due to the fact that the field is approximately zero in the upper left corner of the trajectory, providing little information to correct for the error in the odometry in this turn.
+In \cref{fig:degeneracy-filter} it can be seen that the filter suffers from particle degeneracy as all particles at time $T$ descend only from a small number of ancestors in the past.
+Please note that even though all particles seem to have a common ancestor at time $t = 1$, this is not due to particle degeneracy but due to how we initialize our SLAM problem: To overcome inherent unobservability in the problem, we use a standard approach in which we assume that the initial pose is known \citep{gustafsson:2012}.
+Nevertheless, there is clear particle degeneracy as all particles at time $T$ descend from only 5 ancestors in the upper left corner and only 7 ancestors in the upper right corner.
+The posterior as visualized by MCMC samples in \cref{fig:degeneracy-smoother} can be seen to have a much wider spread representing possible trajectories.
+Note that the large spread is due to the large odometry uncertainty in each corner, and that this uncertainty decreases only when revisiting previous locations.
+This reduction of uncertainty will be illustrated in the next scenario.